 (This post contains affiliate links.
 If you buy products using the links below, I receive a small percentage of the sale with no cost to you.)

-The list is separated into two sections
+The list is separated into three sections

 Essentials Gifts for Travel Lovers

 Aiwa Prodigy-1 Earphones

 Months ago, I received an email from the PR people representing Aiwa’s Prodigy-1 earphones to ask me if I’d be interested in trying them out.
 Sure, I said.
 But I won’t write about them unless I genuinely like them.
 They agreed.
 After using the earphones on multiple trips (I have a podcast habit), I think they’re great.
 I used Bose in past but the sound with these is substantially better–richer, fuller, more sound surround-ish.
 It’s a bit of a struggle to get the earphones to stay in–I find inserting and twisting works– but I’m addicted to the audio quality and noise reduction so I deal with it.
 The case looks nice but it’s a disaster.
 It’s too rigid which means if you want to store the earphones inside you have to meticulously roll up the cord in a tiny coil as if they were brand new.
 I trashed the case and use my old Bose circular pouch (which I love) to carry my Aiwa around.
 That said, I still think they make a great gift.